+We also rent boats in the Cyclades, Sporades, Dodecanese, and the Ionian Islands, as well as the Saronic Gulf.
 Mooring fees are almost non-existent in Greece compared to other European destinations.
 On the occasion that you’re asked to pay a fee, it’s often no more than €20.

 Visiting Athens or sailing near the Attic Coast and Saronic Gulf?
 Your number one priority should be viewing the Acropolis and Parthenon.
 Athens is a historical landmark for Europe and still holds many of its ancient treasures and buildings.
 Its centre also has plenty of lovely bars, restaurants and cafes for refuelling after sightseeing!

-Islands off the eastern coast of Greece, for instance the Sporades Islands, are encompassed in gorgeous stretches of sand and pebbles where you can bathe and snorkel.
+Islands off the eastern coast of Greece, for instance, the Sporades Islands, are encompassed in gorgeous stretches of sand and pebbles where you can bathe and snorkel.
 The islands have their own fair share of historical buildings, churches and fortresses where you can lose yourself in Grecian archeology and architecture.

 The Cyclades possess vibrant towns with plenty of nightlife in the summertime, as well as unique landmarks such as the windmills of Kato Mili in Mykonos.
-Santorini’s blue domed churches are postcard perfect against the shimmering sea, though this island is also renowned for its wine, due to the fertile earth of the island.
+Santorini’s blue-domed churches are postcard-perfect against the shimmering sea, though this island is also renowned for its wine, due to the fertile earth of the island.

 You can sail in Greece from May and experience mild temperatures in the low twenties.
 The temperatures peak in July and August with various areas reaching up to 30°C during the daytime.
 Athens can sometimes be rather overwhelming in August with its hot weather and tourism in full swing.
 Therefore, this might be much easier to remedy if you have a tranquil boat rental waiting for you at sea!